How to get the most out of your tax return

 Keep in mind:

-Claiming a tax deduction for a personal super contribution can be complicated so make sure you check the details outlined by the ATO here or speak to a tax expert.
+Claiming a tax deduction for a personal super contribution can be complicated so make sure you check the ATO website for details or speak to a tax expert.

-Knowing about the different ways you could maximise tax time could help you get more out of your tax return and, potentially, unlock some extra cash for you!
-This might look like taking advantage of EOFY sales, understanding the different expenses you can claim, or exploring options like a Tax Refund Advance for early access to your tax refund.
+Knowing about the different ways you could maximise your tax return could help you get more out of tax time and, potentially, unlock some fast cash.
 By understanding your options, you’ll be able to make informed decisions about your finances, keeping you in control of your money!

 Remember, everyone’s financial circumstances are different.
 For advice about your financial situation or specific information about lodging your tax return please speak to a tax expert or other finance professional.